 sophisticated, and practical

 Some companies get it.
-"We realize guests bring multiple mobile devices and need to stay productive," says Gary Murakami, director of global sales for MGM Resorts International.
+"We realize guests bring multiple mobile devices and need to stay productive," says Gary Murakami, director of global sales for MGM Resorts International and member of the board of directors for the Professional Convention Management Association (PCMA).
 "In Las Vegas, we offer high-speed, seamless connectivity over all our properties.
 And if you're using multiple properties, it spans to wherever you are."

 Wi-Fi may be experiencing a plateau of productivity in Vegas.
 But in Sin City and all over the country, tech gadgets exist in all stages of the Gartner Hype Cycle.
 How the toys and tools are integrated into traditional hospitality will be the measure of success.

 "It's all about the customization and curation of the experience," says Murakami.
 "Whether you're holding a meeting for 10 or 10,000 people, technology is now at the center of what we're focusing on."